Alanaktion/alanaktion.github.io/content/articles/polyglot/index.md

 ### Phproject in PHP

-Maintaining Phproject from PHP 5 through PHP 8 meant building with change in mind: backward compatibility, avoiding reliance on specific vendor or platform featues, and designing APIs that wouldn’t break with every new version.
+Maintaining Phproject from PHP 5 through PHP 8 meant building with change in mind: backward compatibility, avoiding reliance on specific vendor or platform features, and designing APIs that wouldn’t break with every new version.

 Phproject has continued to work well across a wide range of organizations for more than a decade, with long-term usability and a clear upgrade and maintenance path being essential.
 Keeping the project usable for the largest set of people and systems is essential, and requires a variety of skills and planning to maintain that flexibility.